-Another use for a provisional cast on using crochet is my lace knitting.
+I also combine crochet and knitting when I am working on my knitted lace as I use crochet as a provisional cast on.
 This stole is knitted in two pieces and grafted in the middle.
 To get it started you knit the piece of the border that goes across the bottom of the stole using a provisional cast on.

 Then you pick up the stitches on the cast on edge, pick up and knit stitches along the edge of the border and then knit across the border stitches.
 From that point on-wards you knit the borders and the main body of the stole at the same time.

 You actually make two the same and then join the two pieces in the centre.

 Ignore the image - I need to find an image with a crocheted border rather than a knitted one...

 In the past I have used crochet to create a beaded lace edging to attach at the cuff of a ladies jumper.

 Check out this video from ABC Knitting Patterns for more ideas on how to use crochet and knitting together to adorn your knitted pieces.

 Other uses for a crochet hook when knitting...